Ensemble deep learning: A review: Ensemble Strategies:

 \subsection{\textbf{Bagging}}

-Bagging \cite{breiman1996bagging}, also known as bootstrap aggregating, is one of the standard techniques for generating the ensemble-based algorithms, which is applied to enhance the performance of an ensemble classifier.
+Bagging \cite{breiman1996bagging}, also known as bootstrap aggregating, is one of the standard techniques for generating the ensemble-based algorithms.
+Bagging is applied to enhance the performance of an ensemble classifier.
 The main idea in bagging is to generate a series of independent observations with the same size, and distribution as that of the original data.
 Given the series of observations, generate an ensemble predictor which is better than the single predictor generated on the original data.
 Bagging increases two steps in the original models: First, generating the bagging samples and passing each bag of samples to the base models and second, strategy for combining the predictions of the multiple predictors.
 Bagging samples may be generated with or without replacement.
 Combining the output of the base predictors may vary as mostly majority voting is used for classification problems while the averaging strategy is used in regression problems for generating the ensemble output.
+Figure \ref{Fig:Bagging} shows the diagram of the bagging technique.
+Here, $D_{i}$ represents the bagged datasets, $C_i$ represents the algorithms and $F_{ens}$ calculates the final outcome.

 Random Forest \cite{breiman2001random} is an improved version of the decision trees that uses the bagging strategy for improving the predictions of the base classifier which is a decision tree.
 The fundamental difference between these two methods is that at each tree split in Random Forest, only a subset of features is randomly selected and considered for splitting.
-The purpose of this method is to decorrelate the trees and prevent over-fitting.
-In \cite{breiman2001random}, the authors showed heuristically that the variance of the bagged predictor is smaller than the original predictor and proposed that bagging is better is higher dimensional data.
+The purpose of this method is to decorrelate the trees and prevent over-fitting. \citet{breiman2001random} showed heuristically that the variance of the bagged predictor is smaller than the original predictor and proposed that bagging is better in higher dimensional data.
 However, the analysis of the smoothing effect of bagging \cite{buja2000smoothing} revealed that bagging doesn't depend on the data dimensionality.

-In \cite{buhlmann2002analyzing}, theoretical explanation of how bagging gives smooth hard decisions, small variance, and mean squared error.
-Since bagging is computationally expensive, hence subbagging and half subbagging \cite{buhlmann2002analyzing} was introduced.
+\citet{buhlmann2002analyzing} gave theoretical explanation of how bagging gives smooth hard decisions, small variance, and mean squared error.
+Since bagging is computationally expensive, hence subbagging and half subbagging \cite{buhlmann2002analyzing} were introduced.
 Half subbagging, being computationally efficient, is as accurate as the bagging.